 Has this happened to you before?

-I’m guessing it has, so I’m going to share with you what you’ve been missing regarding trends, how to understand them, and when to know what strategies to trade and what to avoid.
+I’m guessing it has, so I’m going to share with you what you’ve been missing regarding trend trading, how to understand it, and when to know what strategies to trade and what to avoid.

 The Most Critical Point to Know When Trading Trends: Learn to Identify the Type of Trend You Are In